1. Each fact, statement of opinion or citation to the work of others must be referenced.

 Here the first reference refers to the idea of motivation-based reasoning but there are two separate groups of researchers who have looked at another distinct area of research but not the first and proposed a different theory.
 (It would be completely wrong to put all 3 references at the end of the sentence/paragraph as it would convey that their work all supported the same areas and theories).

-Example 2 M & S introduced two important technological innovations during 2014/15 and whilst the Chairman conceded that such large scale projects are not without their teething problems he admitted that the company experienced greater problems than those anticipated (M & S, 2015 p.4)
+Example 2 M & Sintroduced two important technological innovations during 2014/15 and whilst the Chairman conceded that such large scale projects are not without their teething problems he admitted that the company experienced greater problems than those expected (M & S, 2015 p.4)

-This way only one listing is required (which is correct as it complies with Rule 8) and as mentioned previously the full link would have been included for the relevant annual report so with the page number the marker can very easily find this reference and citation.
+This way only one listing is required (which is correct as it complies with Rule 8) and as mentioned previously the full link has been included for the relevant annual report so with the page number the marker can very easily find this reference.

 “We implemented two crucial pieces of infrastructure: our new M&S.com website and our automated distribution centre at Castle Donington, two of the largest projects of their kind in Europe.
 Whilst projects of this scale are likely to experience some initial performance issues, these were greater than we anticipated.”

-However if you follow the above Golden Rules then you should have no problems with your work and it should pass the section ‘Information Gathering and Referencing’ (provided you have demonstrated adequate use of a variety of sources in your analysis to satisfy the information gathering requirements).
+If you follow the above Golden Rules then you should have no problems with your work and it should pass the section ‘Information Gathering and Referencing’ (provided you have demonstrated adequate use of a variety of sources to satisfy these requirements –see Appendix 3 of the Info Pack).

-Remember that markers and moderators do not expect 100% perfection for the RAP, so don’t fret unnecessarily and worry about whether a comma or full stop is in the wrong place.
-What the markers are looking for is evidence that you understand and appreciate the importance of referencing and that you are able to show this both in your written work and demonstrate it when constructing your list.
-They also expect sufficient details to find the original source that lies behind the statement.
-As long as you facilitate this process, they should be satisfied that you have demonstrated reasonable competence.
-They will therefore overlook the occasional lapse, omission or inaccuracy – emphasis on the word ‘occasional’.
-However consistently stacking references up at the end of the paragraph (or worse still, positioning them so that there is line spacing and they are ‘hanging’ under a long passage), changing designators and making the marker search to find items in the list, or providing inadequate details so that they cannot establish the source will all incur ‘black marks’.
+The markers do not expect 100% perfection, so don’t fret unnecessarily about whether a comma or full stop is in the wrong place.
+What they are looking for is evidence that you understand and appreciate the importance of referencing, you are able to show this both in your written work and demonstrate it when constructing your list and you have been systematic so will overlook the occasional lapse, omission or inaccuracy – emphasis on the word ‘occasional’.
+However consistently stacking references up at the end of the paragraph (or worse still positioning them so that there is line spacing and they are ‘hanging’ under a long passage), changing designators and making the marker search to find items in the list will all incur ‘black marks’.
 If there are cumulative mistakes like this the marker will then conclude that you do not really understand the basics of referencing.